 *New Year’s Day.

-In a regular year, the Museum is open April 1 through mid-December.
-It is closed in the winter.
-The museum is also closed Thanksgiving week for tours, and between Christmas and New Year's Day, unless arranged in advance.
+The museum is closed Thanksgiving week for tours, and between Christmas Eve and New Year's Day, unless arranged in advance.

 Take museum visitors on a trip through history to a time of stagecoaches and pioneers!
 Volunteers are needed to lead tours through historic Stacy’s Tavern and interpret life in the 1840s.
 The museum is open from April through December.
 Volunteer training will be provided.
 Ages 16 and up.
 Please contact Karen Hall at 630–469-1867 x 101 or firstname.lastname@example.org to learn more.